• By: Legacy Law Centers

 Assets may be added to a revocable trust if you acquire new assets after drafting the original document.
 This document increases the person’s flexibility to protect their family if their financial dynamics or family structure change.

-Advantages of a Living Trust Over a Will
+Advantages Of A Living Trust Over A Will

 Those with young children, a spouse, family members with special needs, or large estates may benefit from creating a living trust.
 Parents can determine how much of their assets are spent on each successor.
 As a result, each party receives what was intended, regardless of unforeseen circumstances.